 Satisfaction towards co-op requirement will be determined by a Pass grade in a Lindner zero-credit-hour co-op course (LPE3000, LPE3001, LPE4000, LPE4001).
 Co-ops must be reported on Handshake by the semester’s 100% refund/drop deadline.

-Students on co-op must complete the Co-op Reflection Assessments (both initial and final) by stated deadlines.
+Students on co-op must complete all assignemnts by stated deadlines.
 Responses require thoughtfulness and detail as instructed on the Co-op Reflection Assessment and will be reviewed and approved by the student’s Career Advisor.
 Insufficient submissions of the Co-op Reflection Assessment will result in an Incomplete grade after the deadline has passed for that semester to submit final grades to the Registrar.

 If a student works consecutive semesters, they must complete all requirements for each co-op semester.
 This includes being registered for each co-op semester during the appropriate registration window and completing the Co-op Reflection Assessments each co-op semester.